devansh2604/Marks-adding-project/README.md

         totalmarks[name] = totalmarks.get(name, 0) + marks

 print(totalmarks)
-✅ Place your marks.csv in the same folder.
+✅ Put your marks.csv file in the same folder as script.py.

-✅ Run the script using:
+✅ Run the script:

 bash
 Copy